 Interested in learning more about how changes in the work environment can impact the conflict between work and family?
 Health effects are still being discovered--read our published studies.

 Are you looking to implement these types of changes in your own organization?
 The workplace change toolkits that were used in this intervention are available here, free to download.

 Are you a researcher?
-The Network will be making available a public access data set for researchers to use.
-These data and accompanying data documentation will be published at the Inter-university Consortium for Political and Social Research (ICPSR).
-If you are a researcher interested in collaborating with the team, contact email@example.com for more information on access to restricted data.
+The Network is making available a public access data set for researchers to use.
+These data and accompanying data documentation are published at the Inter-university Consortium for Political and Social Research (ICPSR).
+If you are a researcher interested in collaborating with the team, please visit our Data page for more information on access to restricted data.